ziflex/resource-handler/README.md

 ## Motivation

 There are some scenarios when you need to monitor an async resource like a database connection that does not have auto reconnection functionality in order to recover it from a failure.
-This package provdes a lightwight wrapper around such resources that allows you to easily restore their state.
+This package provdes a lightwight wrapper around such resources that allows you to easily restore their state without any hussle.

 ## Installation